 Where do your breeding dogs live?

 Lara has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

-“Price includes deworming, vet check, initial vaccinations, AKC Reunite microchip & enrollment, Embark DNA test, training materials, guarantee, and AKC registration.
-Our deposit is refundable or can be applied to another litter in the future.
-We want new owners to be 100% happy with their puppy.”
+“Price includes deworming, vet check, vaccinations, AKC Reunite microchip & enrollment, Embark DNA test, training materials, guarantee, and registration.
+Puppies going to Canada will be CKC registered.”

 You can drive or fly to pick up your puppy from Lara.